 When the U.S. Census count was made in 1900, the unmarried 28-year-old lived with his parents in Columbus and earned a living as a carpenter.

 On Nov.
-27, 1902, when he was 31 years of age, Charles was married to 23-year-old Della M. "Delight" Wells (1879- ? ) of Columbus.
-The deremony was held in St. Luke's Episcopal Church of Plattsmouth, NE.
+27, 1902, when he was 31 years of age, Charles was married to 23-year-old Martha Della "Delight" Wells (April 10, 1879-1962), daughter of William Lewis and Jennie Rose (Fellows) Wells.
+Martha was a resident of Columbus and a native of Plattsmouth, NE.
+The ceremony was held in St. Luke's Episcopal Church of Plattsmouth, NE.
 In announcing the upcoming wedding, the Courier said: "Miss Wells was for some time a competent helper in the composing room of the Argus office and became acquainted with many Columbus people while here.
 Mr. Miner is a Columbus boy and needs no introduction to our readers.
 We extend wishes for their happiness through life."

-They had two known offspring, Jennie D. Miner and Charles R.O.
-Miner.
-Sadly, little Charles died in Kansas City in September 1913 at the tender age of 15 days, caused by acute kidney failure and lack of vigor.
+Sadly, little Charles died in Kansas City on Sept.
+8, 1913 at the tender age of 15 days, caused by acute kidney failure and lack of vigor.
 His remains were interred in Elmwood Cemetery.

 He obtained employment circa August 1901 as a coach repairer with the Burlington and Missouri Railroad shops in Alliance, NE.
 By February 1903, he had secured a new job with the Big Four Railroad Company in St. Joseph, MO, working there as a finisher.
 Reported the Journal, "He is getting good wages and is well pleased with his work."